hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IP-Addresses-Subnets-And-Binary-Part-1.md

 ### 3. Time to learn that binary real quick like

+*I say real quick like because this is going to take a hot minute.
+My bad.*

-I want to take your new subnetting knowledge to the next level.
+So I want to take your new subnetting knowledge to the next level.
 But you have to learn more about binary first.
 I wanted to give you that taste of *"subnetting is really dang easy"* as a piece of encouragement.

-#####Okay binary... here we go.
+**Okay binary... here we go.**

 If I were to say to increment in decimal starting from 1, and increment 8 numbers.
 It would be so easy for you, because you think in decimal.
 But doing in binary is different.
 So despite this next section seeming trivial, do it anyway.
 And if you don't know what I'm talking about. here.